 Until today, I’ve almost made almost USD 90,000 working part-time on Upwork – without any formal education in the services I offer.

 Upwork Tips: How to Make Money on Upwork

 Now you are probably wondering what EXACTLY I did to get those clients.
-Here are my strategy and my tips on how you can score well-paying long-term clients on Upwork or any other freelancing platform for that matter.
+Here are my strategies and my tips on how you can score well-paying long-term clients on Upwork or any other freelancing platform for that matter.

 1. Focus on One Skill

 If I could do it again, I would probably focus even more on the content niche and skip the other jobs.
-It is so much easier to find well-paying jobs when you are an expert in something and have reviews to prove that.
+It is so much easier to find well-paying online jobs when you are an expert in something and have reviews to prove that.
 Yes, there might be fewer job offerings but on the long-run, you will profit from being specialized.

 2. Set up a Professional Profile

 Your profile has to be on point.
 Make sure you use a common yet specific job title that can easily be found when a client is searching for freelancers.

 Upwork also lets you upload a video where you can talk about your skills or show work samples.
 If you think you can put together a professional and convincing video, go ahead!
 It can be a great benefit.

 However, not everyone is a natural in front of the camera.
 If you don’t think you can come up with a clip that makes everyone want to work with you straight away, you should refrain from it.